openstack/rally/doc/source/plugins.rst

 Example: Benchmark scenario as a plugin
 ---------------------------------------

-Let's create as a plugin a simple scenario which lists flavors.
+Let's create as a plugin a simple scenario which list flavors.

 Creation
 ^^^^^^^^